 Step by step:

 Get the three sketches and add them to your Processing and Arduino sketchbooks.
-Remember I am using Processing 2.2.1 for this project, but the latest Arduino IDE (1.8.9 as of publishing).
-The methods of installing are in the previous tutorials.
+Remember I am using Processing 2.2.1 for this project, and the Arduino IDE version 1.8.9 as of publishing.
+The methods for installing are in the previous tutorials.

 Processing streaming sketch